On the Joint Effect of Culture and Discussion Topics on X (Twitter) Signed Ego Networks: Methodology

+To optimise BERTopic for multilingual data, the default transformer model it uses can be replaced with paraphrase-multilingual-MiniLM-L12-v2~\cite{Reimers_2019}.
+This is a sentence-transformer model that is able to accurately process data in over 50 languages~\cite{Reimers_2020}.
 Unfortunately, paraphrase-multilingual-MiniLM-L12-v2 can only take in the first 384 tokens from each document, making it impossible to pass in an entire User Tweet Timeline (which often contains a few thousand Tweets, each of up to 280 characters) as a single document.
 Tweets were therefore parsed individually, meaning that each Tweet was treated as being entirely distinct from all the others, even if they were created by the same user.
 An unfortunate consequence of this is that some of the topics may appear to be undeservedly important if, for example, they are being spam-tweeted by an individual user.
-In an effort to mitigate this, and in order to get a perspective of the topics being mentioned by all users in each dataset, the top 200 topics provided by BERTopic were collected and the number of distinct users involved with them was computed.
-The 20 topics with the largest numbers of unique users were then chosen as the focus of analysis.
+In an effort to mitigate this, and in order to get a perspective of the topics being mentioned by all users in each dataset, the top 200 topics provided by BERTopic were collected and the 20 topics with the largest numbers of unique users were then chosen as the focus of analysis using the 3 large Generic Users datasets (see Subsection~\ref{sec:topic_analysis}).
 Effectively, this meant that each topic was counted a maximum of once per user, rather than once per Tweet related to the topic.
 These topics are listed and discussed in Subsection~\ref{sec:topic_analysis}.
+Indeed, given the nature of the data, it is unsurprising that the number of both Tweets and users follows Zipf's law~\cite{Zipf_1936}, with a lot of Tweets and users engaging in a handful of important topics and a long tail of topics with only a few users and Tweets.

+The models, user topics and edgelists used for the topic analyses can be found at \url{https://zenodo.org/records/14336102}.